What Are the Best Types of Candles or Candle Wax?

 Most candle makers handcrafting candles do not use paraffin.
 Some chandlers will tell you that it is an untrue craft as it is not a natural product.
 It is a petroleum product and not well received by the public.

-Working with paraffin wax is not much different than a soy pillar wax.
+Working with paraffin wax is not much different than soy pillar wax.
 It has the same physical properties and can retain the fragrance very well.
 It is very “shelf-stable”.
 The problem is people think that it burns dirty and is bad for your lungs.
 This reputation has made this candle much less popular.
 Not my favorite either.

 Gel candles are for the artist in all of us.
 This candle is not talked about much but I am seeing more of it around.
-The best attribute for this type of candle is that it is clear!
+The best attribute of this type of candle is that it is clear!
 This is not a wax at all but worth mentioning.
 It can be used to display objects inside the candle or by just adding a drop of blue liquid candle dye, which looks just like water.
 It can be used with soy or paraffin wax to change the way a candle looks.
 Making candles that look like food have gel wax in them.

 Gel candle wax comes in densities such as soft, medium, or firm.
 It is made from mineral oil and melts at a high temperature.
 It can be scented.
 Because it is clear, anything added can change the color or make it look cloudy.
 Most gel candles are decorative on the outside of the container and have a secondary candle inside.
 Some candle makers use a container for the inner core of a gel candle and that is where a candle is burned.